Rohith0508/Dupe-Checker-Pro/README.md

 ## 🔍 Overview

-**Dupe Checker** is a Tampermonkey script purpose-built for the **Sophos MDR SOC portal**.
+**Dupe Checker** is a Tampermonkey script purpose-built for the **Sophos MDR DarkBytes portal**.
 It allows analysts to instantly search through case notes using keywords and identify potential duplicate cases by **Case ID**.
-This version includes a complete **professional UI overhaul** with improved usability, dark hacker-style aesthetics, and handy features like minimize/restore functionality — all without modifying any core request or data logic.
+This version includes a complete **professional UI ** with improved usability, dark style aesthetics, and handy features like minimize/restore functionality — all without modifying any core request or data logic.

 ---